ddelange/retrie/README.md

 assert trie.pattern() == "(?:ab(?:c|s(?:olute)?|xy?)|foo)"
 ```

-A Trie may be populated with single or multiple iterables of strings at instantiation or via `.add`, from which method chaining is possible.
+A Trie may be populated with zero or more strings at instantiation or via `.add`, from which method chaining is possible.
 Two Trie may be merged with the `+` and `+=` operators and will compare equal if their data dictionaries are equal.

 ```py
     trie = Trie()